Vedanth-D/Cyber-Law-Survye/README.md

 This project is for **academic and educational purposes only.**
 The attack simulation is a controlled demonstration — do not use against real systems.
-This project is licensed under the Apache License 2.0 — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ```
 MIT License — Free to use for learning and research
 ```

----

-## 🙏 Acknowledgements

-We acknowledge the use of the following AI tools in the development of this project:

-- **Claude by Anthropic** — for all code generation and system implementation
-- **Google Gemini** — for research assistance and paper discovery
-- **ChatGPT by OpenAI** — for survey writing and academic content

 ---